eNKay2408/freeCodeCamp-Projects/README.md

 ## 2. Issue-Tracker
 - **Introduction**: Through this project, I learned how to run mongoDB on localhost.
 And especially, it's more difficult and time-consuming than I thought.
 - **Skills**: NodeJS, Express, Chai, Mocha, MongoDB, Mongoose.
+- **Purposes**: Manage issues in a project, including creating, updating, deleting, and filtering issues.

 ## 3. Personal-Library
 - **Introduction**: This project is much more comfortable than the previous one.
 It helps me master the basics better